entrophite/EmbraceTheStorm/README.md

 ### 1.1.
 Hostility

-<b><span style="color:#4040ff">SYNOPSIS: </span></b> Making the hostility bar longer so it typically cannot ever reach to level higher than 0, while still allowing checking the current level of hostility.
-Done by changing the points of each hostility level.
-Code below can still track the total points of hostility (through the max hostility level) in the original gameplay, e.g. a 3100 bar means the original gameplay has hostility level capped at 31.
+<b><span style="color:#4040ff">SYNOPSIS: </span></b> Modifying the hostility bar size while keeping tracking the total gained hostility points.
+The example belows sets the hostility points per level to the total number of points from original level 0 through the level max (e.g. 3100 per level instead of 100, as the max level under Prestige 20 is 31).
+This value can change per difficulty, since different max hostility levels are used by the game.

 ```c#
 // Eremite.Services.HostilityService.GetPointsForNextLevel